Juan Campodónico: Music production

 When Peyote Asesino split up in 1999, Campodónico found refuge in music production, working with several Uruguayan bands.
 At that time Jorge Drexler, who was in Madrid and had significant experience there, called him to work and Campodónico along with Carlos Casacuberta (another former member of Peyote) produced his album "Frontera" for Virgin / EMI Spanish which was recorded in Uruguay, entirely on a PC.
 The album was received by the Spanish press with countless accolades, emphasizing the new sound aesthetics of Drexler.

 Campodónico also produced Drexler's albums Sea (2001), Eco (2004) and 12 segundos de oscuridad (2006).

 In 2006 he did the artistic direction and production of the album "Raro" from the group El Cuarteto de Nos which was nominated in 2007 for a Latin Grammy in the category of "Best Rock Song" for "Yendo a la casa de Damián."
 He was also the producer of Cuarteto's Bipolar (2009) and Porfiado (2012), that won two Latin Grammy Awards.
 In 2007, along with Gustavo Santaolalla he worked with Calle 13 and produced the song Tango del Pecado included on the album Residente o Vistante.

 In 2008 he was the co-producer of the album Mediocre from Mexican songwriter Ximena Sariñana.

 In 2011 he produced the album of Argentinean songstress Deborah del Corral, Nunca o una eternidad.

 Besides the three Bajofondo albums, Campodónico produced with Gustavo Santaolalla all Bajofondo related projects, like Luciano Supervielle's Bajofondo presenta Supervielle (2005) and Reverie (2010), Santullo (2009) and Campo (2011).

 Media

 Campodónico's music has been used for many syncs in TV series and commercials.
 Famous Honda Acura commercial, the Warner Channel serie Nikita and the Introduction of the TV GLOBO soap opera A Favorita (Brazil) used the song "Pa' Bailar", from Bajofondo's Mar Dulce.

 The song "Los Tangueros", reached number 2 on the Club Playlist on the Dance Chart in Billboard magazine in the United States.

 The song "Mi Corazón" included in Bajofondo Tango Club, has been played in many parts of the world in both commercials, on television programs and in an HBO series.
 "Montserrat" has been used by Macy's.

 He produced a song for the soundtrack of the film Shrek II.

 In 2013 Campodónico along with Jaime Roos and Pablo Bonilla, composed the original soundtrack for the Uruguayan film Jugadores con Patente.
+In 2019 he composed the original soundtrack for the Brazilian film Divino Amor.